Fall and Winter Hikes

 Staff Note: Cool, covered trails; but narrow.
 Limited parking and busy on weekends.

 More Info: Visit The Forest of Nisene Marks State Park Hiking page and scroll down to the Moderate section to find Maple Falls.
+Please note: The last section of the Bridge Creek Trail to Maple Falls is currently closed to all users until further notice due to storm damage.

-photo by Cody Badger,
+photo by Cody Badger

 More to Explore